illinois-cs241/assignment-docs/charming_chatroom.md

 while number of bytes is not the number needed:
     return_code = read bytes from socket
     if return_code = 0:
-        return bytes read
+        return something
     else if return_code > 0:
         add return_code bytes to counter
     else if return_code == -1 and error was interrupted:
         try again
-    else if return_code == -1:
+    else:
-        return -1
+        return something
 return bytes read
 ```

+The `something` you would return here will depend on the needs of your code.
+For example, if you care about the partial message received before failure occurs, you would return the number of bytes read.
+If, however, you only care about full messages, and choose to disregard any incomplete messages, you would have a different choice of return values.

 In `utils.c/h` we have declared the functions `read_all_from_socket` and `write_all_to_socket`.
-You need to implement these functions to read/write from/to a socket and handle the failures of read/write (defined above).
-You should look at `utils.h` for detailed info on what your functions should do.
+You need to implement these functions to read/write from/to a socket and handle the failures of read/write (defined above).  **You should look at `utils.h` for detailed info on what your functions should do and what they should return.**

 Messages in our server/client will be exchanged in the following format: